ercanlab/2021_Breimann_et_al/README.md

 The following steps are automatically executed and will save the results to the previously selected output folder.

-For correction of the acquisition bleaching, the rest of the nucleus is used.
-The file ```_bleaching_correction.``` shows the detected acquisition bleaching in the nuclear mask region for all post bleach images.
-The bleaching is fitted and used to correct the background fluorescence as well as the recovery fluorescence.
-The last timepoint intensity of the pre bleach detection in the bleach point is set to 1 to achieve comparable datasets between different replicates.
+The file ```_bleaching_correction.tiff``` shows the correction for the acquisition bleaching.
+Acquisition bleaching is detected in the mean intensity of the whole nucleus region of interest in the post-bleach images.
+This decrease in intensity is fitted with a monoexponential decay and used to correct the acquisition bleaching during fluorescence recovery.
+To correct for differences in initial intensity and extent of photobleaching, such that different datasets could be directly compared, each acquisition bleaching corrected curve is then normalized to an initial value of 1.

 <img src="https://github.com/ercanlab/2021_Breimann_et_al/blob/main/FRAP_analysis/Screenshots/DPY-27_bleaching_correction.png" alt="Plots for the correction of the acquisition bleaching" width="600">

 The fitted and normalized recovery curve is saved as ```_recovery.tif``` to the output folder.
-It displays the normalized fluorescence in the whole nucleus (red) and the bleach point recovery (black).
-The immobile and mobile fractions are displayed in the image, and the tau and t-half values from the fit of the curve.
-The fitting of the curve can only be changed directly in the code (Section 7).
+It displays the normalized fluorescence in the whole nucleus (red) and the bleach point recovery (black) fitted with a monoexponential function with nonlinear least-squares-based fitting.
+The immobile (fim) and mobile fractions (fmo) are displayed in the image.
+The recovery time constant (𝜏) and t-half (t0.5) values from the fit of the curve.
+The fitting of the curve can only be changed directly in the MATLAB script (Section 7).

 <img src="https://github.com/ercanlab/2021_Breimann_et_al/blob/main/FRAP_analysis/Screenshots/DPY-27_recovery.png" alt="Plot for the FRAP recovery" width="600">